 I recommend using other milder, sweeter options like white wine vinegar or apple cider vinegar.

-Yes you can, but note that it’s sweeter than maple and has a stronger flavor, so less would be needed.
+Yes you can, but note that it’s sweeter than maple syrup and has a stronger flavor, so less would be needed.

-How Do I Use This Sauce?
+How Do I Use Thai Sweet Chili Sauce?

 Let me know in the comments your favorite way of enjoying this homemade sweet chili sauce!